 The variety of goods is extraordinary - from walking frames to hospital beds, books to gardening tools, medicines and even a generator!
 A total of over 9,000 hours were donated by Rotarians to receive and pack the goods into 48 containers sent from Brisbane.

 We will actively support this World Community Service programme again this year.
-Offers of asistance including enquiries about the donation of goods may be directed to our International Service Director, Mr Mike Evans, on tel: 0412 074 340 or via email.
+Offers of asistance including enquiries about the donation of goods may be directed to the club through this site.

 Rotary International has established Rotary Centres for International Studies in peace and conflict resolution through partnership with eight prestigious universities worldwide including the University of Queensland in Brisbane.